 Both starter and grains contain several different strains of bacteria, which working together turn milk into delicious kefir.

-The main difference comes from the fact that the bacteria in the starter is freeze-dried, i.e. sleeping, and it requires no maintenance if you are not using it to make kefir, while the bacteria in the grains is alive and you need to keep it alive for as long as you want to use the grains to make kefir.
+The main difference comes from the fact that the bacteria in the starter are freeze-dried, i.e. sleeping, and require no ‘maintenance’, while the bacteria in the grains are alive and you need to keep them alive for as long as you want to use the grains to make kefir.

 That’s about it.

 So if you are not planning to continuously produce kefir for years ahead (and not planning to take vacations either), then consider using the starter since then there is not going to be grains that you will need to keep alive while you are not making kefir.

-Here’s a quick list of pros and cons to also consider:
+Here’s a quick list of pros and cons to consider.

 - Cheap to buy and easy to store, definitely much cheaper than buying ready-made kefir

 - Easy to maintain.
 If you do not to make kefir on a daily basis then it’s super convenient.
 You can make as little as you want, then come back to the starter whenever you want to make kefir again

 - Milder sweater flavor.
-In general, starter makes a milder kefir than grains.
+In general, starter makes a milder kefir than the kefir made with grains.